rikardoroa/AWS_PIPELINE_SNOWFLAKE/README.md

 ### 3. Configuring AWS Regions for Resources

-Both the Glue and Lambda modules contain a `providers.tf` file for region configuration.
-Ensure your AWS region is correctly set:
+The Glue and Lambda modules contain a `providers.tf` file for region configuration.
+Ensure your AWS region is set correctly:

 ```hcl
 provider "aws" {